visibilityspots/dashing-scripts/README.md

 The sandwich bar I buy my lunch is in the center of Ghent.
 Where a lot of students 'study' and need some lunch too.
 Because I don't want to lose time waiting in a queue I had the wonderful idea of setting up a dashing widget which show me how many people checked in on foursquare in this popular venue.

 I started writing a dashing job using the foursquare ruby wrapper of Matt Mueller (https://github.com/mattmueller/foursquare2).

+![alt text][foursquare]

-In you dashing root directory you have to add this gem into the Gemfile.
+In your dashing root directory you have to add this gem into the Gemfile.

 	gem 'foursquare2'